49 Blue Bathroom Ideas

 Blue, and most especially navy, evoke a nautical air that suits the bathroom abode extremely well.
-Whether it’s a fine striped wallpaper or cerulean tiles, a refurbished vanity or ship’s cabin accouterments, the blue bathroom denotes a gentleman’s quarters: sacred and well-kept, and always up to par.
+Whether it’s a fine striped wallpaper or a blue tile, a refurbished vanity or ship’s cabin accouterments, the blue bathroom denotes a gentleman’s quarters: sacred, well-kept, and always up to par.

-These top 50 best blue bathroom ideas honor the intimacy of one’s bathing chamber while presenting a fine façade for guests.
-Unpretentious and always in style, a rich coat of navy or spread of pale blue tiling can transform even the plainest of bathrooms into an abode worth savoring.
+These blue bathroom ideas featured below honor the intimacy of one’s bathing chamber while presenting a fine facade for guests.
+Unpretentious and always in style, a rich coat of deep blue or a spread of pale blue bathroom tiles can transform even the plainest of bathrooms into an abode worth savoring.
 We all deserve a moment of peace and reinvigoration in our lives, and the bathroom is the perfect opportunity to achieve both.

 Why not see what blue can do for you?

 is a perfect for modern, minimalist .
 Providing just enough interest without taking over, this deepest of provides the same visual appeal as black, minus the harshness.